 - Applications permitted to run on the EUD should be carefully considered.
 Applications may create files (e.g., temporary files) in unprotected locations leaving classified data at risk.
-If an application (e.g., file viewer) will be interacting with sensitive data and is not protected by an FE component, that application must be evaluated against the Application Software Protection Profile (ASPP) and meet the selection "not store any sensitive data" in FDP_DAR_EXT.1.1. - 2.
-Paging files (e.g., swap files) are created when the system runs out of or becomes low on unused volatile memory, also known as RAM.
-When this occurs, the system may write to the non-volatile memory (e.g., hard disk) for storage.
+If an application (e.g., file viewer) will be interacting with sensitive data and is not protected by an FE component, that application must be evaluated against the Application Software Protection Profile (ASPP) and meet the selection "not store any sensitive data" in FDP\DAR\EXT.1.1. - Paging files (e.g., swap files) are created when the system runs out of or becomes low on unused volatile memory, also known as RAM.
+When this occurs, the system may write to the nonvolatile memory (e.g., hard disk) for storage.
 If the product cannot automatically protect this data, the solution should disable system page files. - 3.
 Systems restore, and other features that allow data to be restored to a previous point in time create copies of the data.
 If this is enabled, it may allow an encrypted file to be restored to a state before it was encrypted.
-Unless the product accounts for these types of scenarios, these features should be disabled. - 4.
+Unless the product accounts for these types of scenarios, these features should be disabled. - 484 4.
 Memory dump files may be created when an error occurs.
-Memory dump files may include classified data that existed in volatile memory when the crash occurred.
-Since these files are created during a system crash, it is likely the product will not be able to properly encrypt them.
-Therefore, it is recommended this feature be used with care by individuals who understand what data will be contained within the file, or the feature should be disabled.
+Memory dump files may include 485 485 486 486 487 487 487 488 488 488

-- 5. Printer spool files are created when a document is sent to print.
-These are used to hold documents while they are in queue for printing.
-If the solution is going to print any classified information, these files should be protected. - 6.
+- 489 5.
+Printer spool files are created when a document is sent to print.
+These are used to hold 490 documents while they are in queue for printing.
+If the solution is going to print any classified 491 information, these files should be protected. - 6.
 Moving or deleting files: users should be informed that moving (cut/paste) a classified file into a protected area is not sufficient for protecting it.
 Moving or deleting a file while it is unencrypted may leave file contents on the disk until it is overwritten by the file system.
 This should apply to all file movement for good practice, even though it would not apply in all cases.
-All files should be encrypted before being deleted or moved.
+All files should be encrypted before being deleted or moved. - 497